 1) Those overly cheerful images of company executives…. a.k.a Stock Images

-It's high time websites get rid of generic stock images.
-They were at one point cool because it portrayed professional and modern company culture.
+It’s high time websites get rid of generic stock images.
+They were at one point cool because they portrayed professional and modern company culture.
 But not anymore.
-Stock photos are one the most cliched website elements that have been overused.
-Your visitors don't see your company as a cut above the rest.
-You're just another fish in the sea when they see generic stock images on your screen.
+Stock photos are one of the most cliched website elements that have been overused.
+Your visitors don’t see your company as a cut above the rest.
+You’re just another fish in the sea when they see generic stock images on your screen.

 - Try hiring a professional photographer to get good images of your actual culture.
 Work with your marketers to spice them up so they portray what message you want to convey to your customers.
 You could use apt stock photos sparingly on certain pages of your site.